 After graduating from Ravensbourne College of Art & Design I worked as a freelance illustrator and graphic designer.
 A couple of years later I moved to New York and found work with Conran’s, Liz Claiborne Inc, the New York Times and the New York Transit Authority to name a few.
 When I returned to England I diversified, working on anything from mural painting and oils on canvas to Photoshop editing and illustration.
-I’ve researched, written, designed and illustrated a series of children’s historical activity books, produced wayfinding signs for the National Trust, built elearning courses, used my calligraphy skills in Body Shop promotions and created packaging for Marks and Spencer.
+I’ve researched, written, designed and illustrated a series of children’s historical activity books, produced wayfinding signs for the National Trust, used my calligraphy skills in Body Shop promotions and created packaging for Marks and Spencer.
 Other clients have included The Independent, the V&A Museum, the British Museum Press and most recently The Royal Mint.
 I work in anything from linoleum to Adobe software.

 Hopefully my folio shows this diversity.
 If you want to see more, go to the Behance link below where you’ll find the bulk of my work.

 I now reside with my wife in St Leonards-On-Sea and I enjoy playing an active role in my local church, visiting historical sites both here and abroad, being inspired by other creatives and spending time with my children.